RESUME & CAREER TIPS

 Carry copies of the job listing, your cover letter and resume or CV, plus two pens and a pencil, and examples of your creative and technical abilities.
 Be prepared to leave copies of sample materials, if you are not concerned about copyright issues.

 Be focused, confident and respectful; follow directions.
-Use good posture and shake hands firmly, but not hard.
-Smile and make easy eye contact.
+Use good posture.
+Shake hands firmly, but not hard.
+Smile.
+Make easy eye contact.
 Listen.
 Speak in a well-modulated voice; rephrase difficult questions.
-Show active interestwith opening remarks demonstrating research about the firm.
+Show active interestwith opening remarks demonstrating research of the firm.
 Ask a few questions—NOT about salary or benefits.
 Interviewers will specify aspects of employment, like pay and benefits.

 Demonstrating your interest in the firm is more than demonstrating good manners.Making significant contacts is useful; sending post-interview thank-yous affirms your interest in a firm, helping in future hiring--or even referrals to other firms.
 Even if you do not get the job you seek, each contact expands knowledge of your industry and introduces potential colleagues.
 So go beyond the polite handshake and take the time and effort to write a sincere thank you card.
 Finally, if you are young, or shifting fields, a sequencing of lesser jobs can help you reach your goal for the one that will compensate you fully for the varied skills and talents you possess.